-My interest is on the mechanics of growth processes, and understanding the form of biological structures through analysis of the mechanical forces underlying their morphogenesis.
+My interest is on the mechanics of growth processes, and understanding the form of biological structures through analysis of the physical forces underlying their morphogenesis.

-Surface growth refers to the deposition of new material on the surface of a body.
-A striking example of surface growth found in nature is the shape of seashells.
 Seashells have intrigued scientists for centuries, often forming a paradigm for evolutionary theories.
 Yet the developmental mechanisms underlying shell formation are largely not understood.
-We have developed a general model for shell growth based entirely on the local geometry and mechanics of the aperture, where shell growth occurs, and the mollusc, the creature that lives in and builds the shell.
+We have developed a general model for shell growth based entirely on the local shell geometry and mechanical interactions between the rigid shell aperture, where shell growth occurs, and the mollusc, the creature that lives in and builds the shell.

-Ammonites (pictured above) are an iconic group of Cephalopods that have been extinct for over 100 million years yet are still of great interest to paleontologists.
-Our modelling framework has provided the first quanitative explanation for the formation of the ribbing pattern on these beautiful shells.
+Pictured: Left: We have uncovered a natural mechanism to explain the formation of spines in certain molluscs.
+Right: Ammonites are an iconic group of Cephalopods that have been extinct for over 100 million years yet are still of great interest to paleontologists.
+Our modelling framework has provided the first quantitative explanation for the formation of the ribbing pattern on these beautiful shells.

 Everything done in the biological world requires energy, it is the fundamental unit of currency.
 And one of the great wonders of evolution is the multitude of solutions that have been devised for the simply stated but crucial task of motion: moving something from point A to point B. It is a trick that has been accomplished in myriad remarkable ways.

-I am interested in understanding the mechanisms underlying motion in plants and animals, both from developmental, evolutionary, and ``engineering'' points of views.
+I am interested in understanding the mechanisms underlying motion in plants and animals, from various points of view: developmental, evolutionary, and engineering design.
 In particular I am studying innovative uses of elastic energy, exemplified for instance by the ballistic projection of the chameleon tongue or explosive seed dispersal in certain plants such as Cardamine hirsuta (left).

 Elastic filaments, structures characterised by a length much greater than the cross-sectional width, are very common - for instance bacterial fibers, roots, and spine - and can have complicated 3D geometry.
 Understanding the mechanical behavior of these structures in the context of growth poses a significant challenge.
 We have developed a general framework to study such structures, which we term morphoelastic rods.
 Our approach combines the typical Kirchhoff equations for elastic rods with fundamental ideas from 3D morphoelasticity.